Godric of Finchale

 Godric of Finchale (or St Goderic) (c.
 1065-1070 – 21 May 1170) was an English hermit, merchant and popular medieval saint, although he was never formally canonised.
 He was born in Walpole in Norfolk and died in Finchale in County Durham.

+Some of the earliest surviving English songs have been attributed to him.

 Life

 Godric's life was recorded by a contemporary of his, a monk named Reginald of Durham.
 Several other hagiographies are also extant.
 According to these accounts, Godric, who began from humble beginnings as the son of Ailward and Edwenna, "both of slender rank and wealth, but abundant in righteousness and virtue".
-He began as a peddler and became an entrepreneur. "[H]e was wont to wander with small wares around the villages and farmsteads of his own neighborhood; but, in process of time, he gradually associated himself by compact with city merchants."
+He began as a peddler and became an entrepreneur. "[H]e was wont to wander with small wares around the villages and farmsteads of his own neighbourhood; but, in process of time, he gradually associated himself by compact with city merchants."

 Then he was a ship's captain and part owner of two ships, one of which may have conveyed Baldwin I of Jerusalem to Jaffa in 1102.
 After many pilgrimages around the Mediterranean, Godric found himself off the Farne Islands near Lindisfarne and there was inspired to change his life.

 Godric returned to England and lived at Wolsingham with an elderly hermit named Aelric (†1107) for two years.
 Upon Aelric's death, Godric made one last pilgrimage to Jerusalem, and then returned home where he convinced Ranulf Flambard, the Bishop of Durham, to grant him a place to live as a hermit at Finchale, by the River Wear.
 He had previously served as doorkeeper, the lowest of the minor orders, at the hospital church of nearby St Giles Hospital in Durham.
 At Finchale he cleared forests to build a wooden oratory dedicated to the Virgin Mary; later he constructed a stone chapel dedicated to St John the Baptist.